 Surviving Breakups 101

-First, don’t try to find a rebound relationship.
+thesis statement on technology First, don’t try to find a rebound relationship.
 I know that suddenly finding yourself single and alone can be a real blow to you, but trust me, you really don’t want to running off into someone else’s arms.
 Getting through heartbreak is really something you need to do on your own.

 Like it or not, you probably still have a lot of issues that are left unresolved from your last relationship.